Yashwanth0402/Proctect-CRO-P/README.md

 # Proctect-CRO-P

-This project all about helping in choosing crops and buying products
+This project all about helping in choosing crops and buying agriculture based products

 Run yarn start for a dev server.
 Navigate to http://localhost:3000/.
 The app will automatically reload if you change any of the source files.